 where (array_like of bool, optional) – Elements to compare for the maximum.
 See ~numpy.ufunc.reduce for details.

-amax – Maximum of a.
+max – Maximum of a.
 If axis is None, the result is a scalar value.
-If axis is given, the result is an array of dimension
+If axis is an int, the result is an array of dimension

 ndarray or scalar